 Because of the need for crisis management in the face of the coronavirus, some corporate legal departments are struggling with an increased volume of work.
 This, as departments are dealing with their own reduction in legal staffing due to illness, corporate layoffs, or furloughs.
 Others, meanwhile, have found themselves in the opposite situation: they do not have enough work to do, as non-essential work slows or even stops altogether.

-In both cases, the less pressing duties of legal is being pushed aside to focus on COVID-related issues.
+In both cases, the less pressing duties of legal are being pushed aside to focus on COVID-related issues.
 Accordingly, GCs have to stay up to speed on the latest developments and determine their overall impact on the business.
-They can then help senior managers, executives, and the board of directors to respond appropriately while continuing to prioritize the normal demands of the legal department.
+They can then help senior managers, executives, and the BOD to respond appropriately.
+This is while continuing to prioritize the normal demands of the legal department.

 Being adaptable and agile are crucial to handling the transition to remote working.

 GCs who find themselves facing a reduction in workload can use this opportunity to focus on long-term projects.
-These include innovating legal operations, conducting training, encouraging ongoing online legal education, and converting documents to digital formats, not to mention pro bono work.
+These include innovating legal operations, conducting training, encouraging ongoing online legal education, and converting documents to digital formats.

 Whatever boat you may find yourself in, the key to long-term success is emphasizing and encouraging collaboration as much as possible.
 One example is fostering regular communication with your team and business partners.
 Setting clear expectations, and establishing guidelines and accountability will help get everyone on the same page.